 Many disciplines need generic data and e-infrastructures for e.g. high-performance computing, data storage, archiving and long-term preservation of data and associated services such as authentication and authorization, tools for efficient workflow and software for simulation and analysis of data.
-This includes digital registers and databases for storing large amounts of data, o-called 'big data', and computational resources for complex calculations, so-called High Performance Computing (HPC).
-HPC is an important tool for meeting major scientific and societal challenges, including marine research, climate research and health research.
+This includes digital registers and databases for storing large amounts of data, so-called big data', and computational resources for complex calculations, so-called High Performance Computing (HPC), HPC is an important tool for meeting major scientific and societal challenges, including marine research, climate research and health research.
 Data infrastructures are particularly important for research that requires complex calculations and generates large amounts of data through simulation and analysis.

 Technology development in high-performance computing and big data is happening at a rapid pace, and new user groups with different and specific needs are constantly emerging.
 It is therefore of great importance that the infrastructure being developed is able to meet these needs and support research effectively.
-It is also important to have interacting data infrastructures, and to establish infrastructures along the entire digital value orban.
+It is also important to have interacting data in frastructures.
+And to establish interacting data in frastructures and to establish interacting data in frastructures.
+And to entire dollar law to entire dollar law to entire dollar law chain.